 To help train successful Suzuki teachers, the Suzuki Association of the Americas (SAA) has set up the following program.
 Teachers interested in studying the Suzuki philosophy, pedagogy and other aspects of the method enroll in courses corresponding to each book.
 The first course, Every Child Can!, covers the elements of Suzuki teaching, an understanding of far-reaching goals of the Suzuki method and understanding how to continue training in order to become a Suzuki teacher.
+This Every Child Can! course must be taken online prior to attending the Institute.
 Book 1 continues with a thorough study of the entire repertoire and techniques contained in Book 1 of the Suzuki Method.
-The CSI teacher workshop schedule is designed to give teachers the option of taking Every Child Can!, Book 1 and Book 2 over a 16-day period.
-Books 2, 3, 4, etc. follow after a teacher has taken Book I. Read carefully the Suzuki Association of the Americas training guidelines for audition requirements and deadlines.
+Read carefully the Suzuki Association of the Americas training guidelines for audition requirements and deadlines.

 The SAA considers its Teacher Development Program to be in-depth pedagogical study for professional musicians.
 To qualify as a Participant in the courses, you must submit and pass an audition.
 When a course is taken and completed, it will be registered with the SAA.
 Registered courses count towards earning a Certificate of Achievement.